foxglove/mcap/docs/specification/README.md

 | 4 + N | content_type | String | MIME type of the attachment. |
 | 8 | offset | uint64 | Byte offset to the attachment, from the start of the file. |

-#### Statistics (op=0x0A)
+### Statistics (op=0x0A)

-The statistics record contains statistics about the recorded data.
-It is the last record in the file before the footer.
-The record must be preceded in the index data section by Channel Info records for any channels referenced in the `channel_message_counts` field.
-If this is undesirable but some statistics are still desired, the field may be set to a zero-length map.
-The statistics record is optional.
+A Statistics record contains summary information about the recorded data.
+The statistics record is optional, but the file should contain at most one.

 | Bytes | Name | Type | Description |
 | --- | --- | --- | --- |